neilslater/pool_of_entropy/README.md

 about your own source of randomness being more "important" than the initial state of the PRNG or its deterministic progression, then make use of the modifiers and/or add data to the pool frequently.

+### Byte inputs and conversion failures

+Seeds, `add_to_pool`, and modifiers use the exact bytes of their strings.
+Frozen strings, non-ASCII text in any encoding, NUL bytes, and invalid encoded byte sequences are accepted.
+Strings with identical bytes give identical results regardless of their encoding labels.
+No transcoding or Unicode normalization is performed, and caller strings keep their contents, encoding, and frozen status.
+Other objects are converted with `to_s`.

+`add_to_pool(nil)` mixes an empty string and still advances the generator.
+`modify_all(nil)` clears the fixed modifier, while `modify_next(nil)` queues one turn without a next modifier.
+If input conversion or validation fails, `add_to_pool` leaves state unchanged, `modify_all` keeps its existing modifier, and `modify_next` appends none of the submitted batch.
+This guarantee covers input failures; it does not promise rollback for arbitrary process or resource failures.

+For direct `PoolOfEntropy::CorePRNG` construction, explicit state must be a String of exactly `64 * Integer(size)` bytes, and may be frozen.
+Omit the state argument to use SecureRandom; explicit nil is invalid.
+The block index is converted with `Integer` and reduced modulo the normalized size before default entropy is requested.
+Both size and index must pass validation first.

+Direct core read adjustments accept only Strings or nil.
+Nil adjustments are ignored, and every adjustment is validated and copied as binary bytes before the read changes state.
+Invalid adjustment input leaves the next output unchanged, even when the invalid item follows valid adjustments.

 ## More information